osmandapp/web/main/docs/user/plan-route/web.md

 Users can switch on Weather layers on the map: Temperature, Pressure, Wind, Cloud and Precipitation by left or right menus.

-Showing Weather forecast: Day, Week.
+Showing the Weather forecast: Day, Week.
 (Forecast step is 3 hours)

 ![OsmAnd Web Weather](@site/static/img/web/web_weather.png)

 ## Tracks

-At this section you can load tracks from your device (Local) and see your tracks from OsmAnd Cloud (Pro).
+At this section you can:
+- loading tracks from your device (Local),
+- showing tracks from OsmAnd Cloud (Pro),
+- editing tracks.

 ### Local

-Each user can upload any GPX file to osmand.net/map
+Each user can upload any GPX file to _osmand.net/map_:
 ![OsmAnd Web local GPX](@site/static/img/web/web_local_gpx.png)

 Edit loading tracks: